New Royal Yacht Britannia would 'seriously benefit' UK brand - Deputy PM

-A new Royal Yacht Britannia would be of "serious benefit to the UK and its image", the deputy prime minister of New Zealand has said.
+A new Royal Yacht Britannia would be of "serious benefit to the UK and its image", the New Zealand deputy prime minister has said.

 Winston Peters, who is also the Minister of Foreign Affairs, said a new vessel would boost links between the UK and the Commonwealth.

-In an interview with Chopper's Politics podcast, he said: "From a New Zealand perspective, there is a chance it would be of serious benefit to the UK and its image.
+In an interview with the Telagraph's Chopper's Politics podcast, he said: "From a New Zealand perspective, there is a chance it would be of serious benefit to the UK and its image.

 "It makes sense in a modern context to not just have a maritime asset for the royal family – it can be a maritime asset used by the royal family but, when it is not being used, doing some serious work for spreading brand Britain around the world."